joaquim-de-melo-neto/junit/README.md

 > Unless otherwise stated, each of the conditional annotations listed in the following
 > sections can only be declared once on a given test interface, test class, or test
 > method.
-If a conditional annotation is directly present, indirectly present, or metapresent multiple times on a given element, only the > first such annotation
+If a conditional annotation is directly present, indirectly present, or metapresent multiple times on a given element, only the first such annotation
 > discovered by JUnit will be used; any additional declarations will be silently
 > ignored.
 Note, however, that each conditional annotation may be used in
 > conjunction with other conditional annotations in the
 > org.junit.jupiter.api.condition package.

+> As of JUnit Jupiter 5.6, @EnabledIfEnvironmentVariable and
+> @DisabledIfEnvironmentVariable are repeatable annotations.
+Consequently, these
+> annotations may be declared multiple times on a test interface, test class, or test
+> method.
+Specifically, these annotations will be found if they are directly present,
+> indirectly present, or meta-present on a given element.

 ## Test Execution Order